davidhalfpenny/GRC_CET/TrainingExcerpts.md

 Agencies should ensure that all employees have a clear understanding of the agency information security classification policies and procedures, their responsibilities, and principles.
 Employees who create, process or handle security classified information assets should be trained in how to assess and handle classified information.

 Education and awareness programs will likely vary across an agency and between agencies and depend on the type of work and types of information assets dealt with.

+## NIST CSF

+### What is NIST CSF?
+**NIST Cybersecurity Framework**

+### What does it say about education and training?

+The following excerpts are from CSF Version 1.1 | April 16, 2018

+#### 3.6 Methodology to Protect Privacy and Civil Liberties

+>Awareness and training measures
+> * Applicable information from organizational privacy policies is included in cybersecurity workforce training and awareness activities.
+> * Service providers that provide cybersecurity-related services for the organization are informed about the organization’s applicable privacy policies.

+#### Category - Awareness and Training (PR.AT):
+The organization’s personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity related duties and responsibilities consistent with related policies, procedures, and agreements.

+* PR.AT-1: All users are informed and trained
+CIS CSC 17, 18
+COBIT 5 APO07.03, BAI05.07
+ISA 62443-2-1:2009 4.3.2.4.2
+ISO/IEC 27001:2013 A.7.2.2, A.12.2.1
+NIST SP 800-53 Rev. 4 AT-2, PM-13

+* PR.AT-2: Privileged users understand their roles and responsibilities CIS CSC 5, 17, 18
+COBIT 5 APO07.02, DSS05.04, DSS06.03
+ISA 62443-2-1:2009 4.3.2.4.2, 4.3.2.4.3
+ISO/IEC 27001:2013 A.6.1.1, A.7.2.2
+NIST SP 800-53 Rev. 4 AT-3, PM-13

+* PR.AT-3: Third-party stakeholders (e.g., suppliers, customers, partners) understand their roles and responsibilities CIS CSC 17
+COBIT 5 APO07.03, APO07.06, APO10.04,
+APO10.05
+ISA 62443-2-1:2009 4.3.2.4.2
+ISO/IEC 27001:2013 A.6.1.1, A.7.2.1, A.7.2.2
+NIST SP 800-53 Rev. 4 PS-7, SA-9, SA-16

+* PR.AT-4: Senior executives understand their roles and responsibilities CIS CSC 17, 19
+COBIT 5 EDM01.01, APO01.02, APO07.03
+ISA 62443-2-1:2009 4.3.2.4.2
+ISO/IEC 27001:2013 A.6.1.1, A.7.2.2
+NIST SP 800-53 Rev. 4 AT-3, PM-13

+PR.AT-5: Physical and cybersecurity personnel understand their roles and responsibilities CIS CSC 17
+COBIT 5 APO07.03
+ISA 62443-2-1:2009 4.3.2.4.2
+ISO/IEC 27001:2013 A.6.1.1, A.7.2.2
+NIST SP 800-53 Rev. 4 AT-3, IR-2, PM-13

+#### 2.2 Framework Implementation Tiers
+...
+##### Tier 1: Partial
+...
+> Integrated Risk Management Program – There is limited awareness of cybersecurity risk at the organizational level.
+The organization implements cybersecurity risk management on an irregular, case-by-case basis due to varied experience or information gained from outside sources.
+The organization may not have processes that enable cybersecurity information to be shared within the organization.